 Buyers Guide to Basement Hopper Windows

-Perfect for small spaces and basements, basement hopper windows add light and ventilation to dark, lower-level rooms.
-Mounted high on the basement wall, above ground level, basement hopper windows offer a simple, streamlined design that allows natural light to enter the space, while providing ventilation.
-Hopper windows come with screens, and are designed to open from the top and tilt into the room.
-This design helps prevent rain, outdoor debris, and pests from entering the home.
-Though custom designed to fit your basement window openings, it’s important to note that hopper windows only open a few inches and are not designed for egress.
+Replacement hopper windows have a unique design that’s best suited to basement-level rooms.
+Mounted high on the wall (above ground level) basement hopper windows let natural light and ventilation into the room, but their tilt-in design prevents prevent rain, outdoor debris, and pests from entering the home.
+Performax54 replacement hopper windows are custom designed to fit your basement window openings, but it’s important to know that hopper windows only open a few inches and are not designed for egress.

 Brighten up your lower level!

-- Lets light and ventilation into usually dark lower-level rooms
+- Allow light and ventilation into dark lower-level rooms

 - Screens and narrow openings prevent debris, rain, and pests from entering the home